willstepp/writings/hunger/hunger-notes.md

    Maybe it takes days.
 Scavenges for nuts and berries.

-   The Bear in the Cave
+   The Bear in the Cave, a voice like a bear but not a bear.
+Something more ancient than that.
+Perhaps it was alive when the tree was.
    "You will fail.
-Your tribe will starve.
+Your people will starve.
 Give up now.
 Come with me deeper into the cave.
 Come now, little one."

    Chunky, game played by Mississippi cultures, including Cherokee